Enforcement of foreign judgments after Brexit

 - be for a definite sum

-- be final
+- be final and conclusive

 The leading case on enforcement of judgments at common law, and which summarises the key requirements, is Adams v Cape Industries plc (1990) Ch 433.